 If you are in business, it is strongly recommended that you have two phones, one for persona use and one used strictly for business.
 On your business phone, keep it as app free as possible to eliminated problems.

-Still concerned about your phone’s security?
-Contact tekRESCUE, a San Marcos managed IT company, to learn more about protecting your data.
+Still concerned about the security of your phone or other devices?
+Contact tekRESCUE, a San Marcos TX managed IT services company, to learn more about protecting your data.